finos/legend/docs/tour/tour.md

 Once these rules have been defined, Legend can automatically execute the mapping or data transformation.

-You can navigate to the live mapping by following this link - https:
+You can navigate to the live mapping by following this [https://legend.finos.org/studio/view/UAT-38029096/entity/mapping::m2m::Firm_Person](link)

 </a><a name="model-testing">